What I’d Do With 100,000 British Airways Avios – Maximizing the Chase British Airways Visa

 What I Would Do With 100,000 British Airways Avios

 So…what would I do with 100,000 Avios in my British Airways Flying Club account?
 Technically, you’re going to have more than that.
-After earning the welcome offer on the Chase British Airways Visa, you’ll have a minimum after 53,000 Avios after the first tier and a minimum of 120,000 Avios after the second tier.
+After earning the welcome offer on the Chase British Airways Visa, you’ll have a minimum of 105,000 Avios.
 I’ll use that number for our trip planning.